Taillevent (restaurant): History

-In 1946 Taillevent restaurant was founded by André Vrinat in a dining room of the Worms, located at Saint-Georges street, 9th arrondissement of Paris; the chef was then Paul Cosnier.
+In 1946 the Taillevent restaurant was founded by André Vrinat in a dining room of the Worms, located in the rue Saint-Georges, 9th arrondissement of Paris; the chef was then Paul Cosnie.
 In 1948, it won its first star given by the French restaurant guide Guide Michelin.
-In 1950, the restaurant moved to the mansion of the Duc de Morny, built in 1852, which was a family house before becoming the embassy of Paraguay.
-Today the restaurant is located at 15, Lamennais Street, in the 8th arrondissement of Paris.
+In 1950 the restaurant moved to the mansion of the Duc de Morny, built in 1852, which was a family house before becoming the embassy of Paraguay.
+The restaurant is located in the rue Lamennais, in the 8th arrondissement of Paris.

 In 1954 Taillevent restaurant received its second star under the chef Lucien Leheu.
 Jean-Claude Vrinat, son of the founder and a graduate of HEC Paris, began working there in 1962.
-In 1973, Guide Michelin awarded three stars to Taillevent restaurant, under the direction of the chef Claude Deligne.
+In 1973 the Guide Michelin awarded three stars to Taillevent restaurant, under the direction of the chef Claude Deligne.
 The restaurant pastry chefs have included Philippe Feret from Brasserie Julien.
 The chef Philippe Legendre began working at Taillevent in 1991.

 Since 1984, Taillevent has been a recipient of the Wine Spectator Grand Award.

+The 2026 Guide Michelin called Taillevent a "legendary establishment ... the epitome of French classicism", with "a superb wine list":

+The guide says of the food: